Blog Post

 2. How many occupants will be in the unit?

 This is a simple yet important question to ask potential tenants.
-There should be enough bedrooms for all those that will be staying in the apartment.
+There should be enough bedrooms for all those that will be staying in the property you're renting.
 The ideal number of people should be at least two members in one bedroom.
-The lesser the number, the lesser the maintenance and repairs for the rental property.
+The lesser the number, the lesser the maintenance and repairs for the rental property, which can help protect your rental income.
 Also, overcrowding can be a safety and health risk.

 Additionally, contact your Charlotte local code enforcement agency for occupancy limits.